sagemath/trac_to_gh/Issue 525.md

 # Issue 525: Get Pete Chvany's build notes into the SAGE docs.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/525

 Original creator: was